-I still remember now, after 30 years, my mother’s smell when she would hug me, after a day spent without her.
+I still remember now, after 30 years, my mother’s smell when she would hug me, after a day spent apart.
 I am sure that her hugs used to calm me and heal my broken heart, knees or bruses.

 I am fortunate enough to be able to hug my daughter whenever I want.
 And I can only hope that when she will grow, she will still let me hug her whenever I want.

 When I’m not feeling well she would come to me and hug me, to give me energy.

 “Mama, say when you feel energetic again, I gave you all my energy”.

 And we have a special family hug, it is called “the love sandwich”.
 Me and her father are the bread and she is the filling.
 Somehow she just knows that this is what a good hug offers: energy, warm, love.